Annette Ansell, BA (HONS); MA; Dip. Couns.. Dip. Supervision. MBACP. EAGALA

 For counselling and supervision

-For personal and self development coaching: Initial session £200 for 2-hour session.
+For personal, self development or therapeutic coaching: Initial session £200 for 2-hour session.

 A session length is 50 minutes.
-If you feel your situation is critical double sessions may be offered.
+If you feel your situation is critical double sessions may be requested.

 If you would like an initial session please contact me, either by phone or e-mail:- Mobile: 07931 333 679 E-Mail: email@example.com